Vasilije Pušica: Italian Serie A (2019–2021)

 On August 3, 2019, he has signed with VL Pesaro of the Italian Lega Basket Serie A (LBA).

 On June 23, 2020, Pušica signed in the same league, for Dinamo Sassari for the 2019–20 season.
 He averaged 12.9 points, 3.8 assist and 1.4 steals per game.

 2021–22 season

 On July 21, 2021, Pušica signed with Baxi Manresa of the Spanish Liga ACB.
 However, his contract was voided after he failed the physical.
 On August 18, Pušica signed with BC Labas GAS Prienai of the Lithuanian Basketball League.
 He averaged 8.2 points and 4.5 assists per game.

 On February 25, 2022, Pušica signed with Galatasaray Nef of the Basketbol Süper Ligi and Basketball Champions League.

 2022–23 season

 On July 9, 2022, he has signed with FMP of the Basketball League of Serbia and the ABA League.
 However, he parted ways with FMP on August 1.

 On November 16, 2022, he signed with Twarde Pierniki Toruń of the Polish Basketball League (PLK).
+He quit the team at the end of January 2023, without notifying anyone in the club about his departure.
+He cited "stomachache" as the reason for his leaving.
+He didn't say a word to the management about it and he threw a tantrum about it.

 On February 8, 2023, he signed with Śląsk Wrocław of the PLK.

+2024–25 season

+On August 7, 2024, he signed with Igokea of the ABA League.